Regenerative agriculture

 First harvest planned in 2028

-• 4 rows, approximately 10m apart, on a hillside facing east.
+• 4 lines spaced 10m apart, on the hill facing east

 The vegetable patch

-The first gardens will be prepared in the winter of 2024/2025.
-The aim is to supply the house and future culinary workshops with fresh, seasonal fruit and vegetables.
-Guests will be able to buy a vegetable basket or pick their own for delicious meals.
+The aim is to supply the gîte and workshops with fresh seasonal fruit and vegetables.
+Guests will be able to buy a basket of vegetables or pick their own. themselves.

-Surplus produce will be processed in the future watermill's kitchen to offer delicious soups, jams and more.
+Any surplus production will be processed in the mill's future laboratory/kitchen to make delicious soups, jams and other products.

 Planting contour lines